aham-oudeis/Training/launch_school/RB120-OOP/Notes/templates/encapsulation.md

-Encapsulation refers to the practice of hiding certain pieces of functionality from rest of the codebase.
+I particularly like Karl Lingiah's explanation [here](https://launchschool.com/posts/2fa7508d).

+Catherine Emond's sensitivity to the disagreements about how people understand the concept makes her [explanation](https://launchschool.com/posts/a8e43f97) particularly illuminating.

+Encapsulation refers to the practice of bundling data and functionality in a single construct, such as object, so as to control access to the data and functionality.
+This is where the concept of public interface is relevant.
+Public interface is how we work with the encapsulated data.
+The `public` methods that we can call on an object comprise the public interface.

 Ruby implements encapsulation by using objects.
 Broadly speaking, classes encapsulate behaviors and objects encapsulate state.